vishalghule7/fanta-landing-page/README.md

-# Fanta-Landing-Page
+# Fanta-Landing-Page Using Html, Css, Javascript, Gsap

-Beatiful animated fanta landing page.Slowly sroll down to see the effects.
+Beatiful animated fanta landing page.Slowly scroll down to see the effects.

 # Follow this link for demo